College of Optometry Header

 • in cooperation with the graduate faculty, review and evaluate completed applications

-• conduct meetings of the Graduate Faculty within the School of Optometry at which decisions about admission are made
+• meet regularly with the Graduate Faculty within the College of Optometry

-• together with the Graduate Faculty in the School, develop a priority list of students to be supported as Graduate Teaching or Research Assistants
+• in cooperation with the Graduate Faculty in the College, develop a priority list of students to be supported as Graduate Teaching or Research Assistants

 Program Implementation